jasongong11/covid_x_ray_classification_cnn_sift_svm/README.md

 figure: all figures corresponding to the results which includes confusion matrix of CNN and ROC curve of SIFT-SVM.
 code: code of CNN models and SIVT-SVM models.
 - cnn: codes for CNN Model
-- sift-svm: codes for SIFT-SVM models and the plots for this model
+- sift_svm: codes for SIFT-SVM models and the plots for this model

 notebooks: Well-documented Report of STA208 Final Project.
 data: the list of train set and test set